Alek050/databallpy/README.md

 A package for loading, synchronizing, and analyzing your soccer event- and tracking data.

 This package is developed to create a standardized way to analyse soccer matches using both event- and tracking data.
-Other packages, like [kloppy](https://github.com/PySport/kloppy) and [floodlight][floodlight-url], already standardize the import of data sources.
+Other packages, like [kloppy][kloppy-url] and [floodlight][floodlight-url], already standardize the import of data sources.
 The current package goes a step further in combining different data streams from the same match.
 In this case, the `Match` object combines information from the event and tracking data.
 The main feature is the smart synchronization of the tracking and event data.
-We utilize the Needleman-Wunch algorithm, inspired by [this article](https://kwiatkowski.io/sync.soccer), to align the tracking and even data, while ensuring the order of the events, something that is not done when only using (different) cost functions.
+We utilize the Needleman-Wunch algorithm, inspired by [this article][soccer-sync-url], to align the tracking and even data, while ensuring the order of the events, something that is not done when only using (different) cost functions.

 ## V0.4.2 (27/10/2023)